 Non-Degree-Seeking Students

-A non-degree-seeking student may fall into one of two categories: one who is pursuing a specific non-degree certificate or licensure program or one who is unaffiliated with a specific program.

-Probation and Suspension Policy for Certificate or Licensure Students

-A student who has been permitted to pursue a certificate or licensure program must maintain a cumulative GPA of at least 3.00.
-If the student fails to do so, the student will be placed on probation.
-The student and the certificate director or the licensure director, or the graduate program director should meet to discuss a plan for returning to good standing.
-The student must raise their cumulative GPA to 3.00 within the remaining allotted hours (not to exceed 12 credits).
-A student who fails to achieve a cumulative GPA of 3.00 after these remaining hours will be indefinitely suspended and prevented from enrolling in graduate courses.
-This does not affect the student’s status with regard to undergraduate courses.
+A non-degree-seeking student may fall into one of two categories: one pursuing a specific certificate or licensure program.
+An unaffiliated student is a student permitted to take graduate courses but is not seeking a degree, certificate or credential.Probation and Suspension Policy for Non-Degree-Seeking Students Suspension for a graduate non-degree seeking student occurs when a student does not have a cumulative GPA of at least 3.00 after the completion of 12 credit hours of coursework.
+If the student fails to do so, the student will be placed on academic probation.
+The student and the program director should meet to discuss a plan for returning to good standing.
+The student must raise their cumulative GPA to 3.00 upon completion of 12 credit hours.
+A student who fails to achieve a cumulative GPA of 3.00 after these 12 credit hours will be suspended and prevented from enrolling in graduate courses while suspended.
+This does not affect the student’s status regarding undergraduate courses.
+Non-degree students who have been suspended from graduate study are able to enroll in undergraduate courses.

-Early Suspension for Certificate or Licensure Students
+Early Suspension for Non-Degree-Seeking Students